aivant/ShapeLinker/README.md

 3. Dump ```linkinvent.prior``` in ```ShapeLinker/models```

 ## Usage
-The notebooks (folder ```notebooks```) used here were adapted from [ReinventCommunity](https://github.com/MolecularAI/ReinventCommunity) and help with preparing runs for RL or sampling.
-There is also a notebook to help with training the shape alignment model.
+The notebooks (folder ```ShapeLinker/notebooks```) used here were adapted from [ReinventCommunity](https://github.com/MolecularAI/ReinventCommunity) and help with preparing runs for RL or sampling.
+There is also a notebook to help with training a shape alignment model (```notebooks/train_shape_alignment_model.ipynb```).
+We recommend training a new model for poses different from the crystal structures investigated here (of which the extended linkers were used).

 The folder ```utils/postprocessing``` contains more useful jupyter notebooks allowing the postprocessing and evaluation of the generated data.